 Posts tagged as ‘Announcements’

-Our DATA Act Summit is happening next week.
+Our DATA Act Summit happened on Thursday, June 29th.
 This event may be our fourth annual, but it will be different.
 For the first time in history, the U.S. government has published a single open data set covering all its spending.
 This data set is changing the way the federal government manages itself.
 It will be the centerpiece of our event.
-And you’re invited to hear from all the folks who made it possible.

 On Tuesday, June 13th, Treasury Secretary Steve Mnuchin testified before the House Appropriations Committee in defense of the Treasury Department’s Fiscal Year (FY) 2018 Budget request (see the request here).
 Mnuchin’s testimony showed an opening to standardize data fields and formats across the nation’s overlapping financial regulatory regimes - just as the Data Coalition has already been recommending to Congress.